 For the filling:

-- Pour the condensed milk into a large bowl, add the egg yolks and mix with a wire whisk or spatula.
+- Pour 2 cans sweetened condensed milk into a large bowl, add 5 egg yolks and mix with a wire whisk or spatula.
 Don’t beat.

-- Add the lime juice and mix well.
+- Add ¾ cup fresh lime juice and mix well.
 The mixture will thicken almost immediately.

-- Add the tequila, liquor, and lime zest and mix well.
+- Add 2 tablespoons tequila, 3 teaspoons triple sec and 2 teaspoons lime zest and mix well.

 - Pour the condensed milk mixture into the prepared crust (no need to let the crust cool completely, it can still be warm) careful not to overflow it.